Genez-io/deployapps-landing-page/content/posts/how_to_deploy_my_app_a_step_by_step_guide.md

 2.3.
 Grant permissions by clicking **"Install & Authorize"**.

 ![alt_text](/posts/geneziotutorial4.webp)
-This step ensures Genezio can access your repository securely.
+This step ensures DeployApps can access your repository securely.

 ## Select and Import Your Repository